The-Codesis/simple-static-website/README.md

 ### Pull Request

- When finished create a pull request from your branch to the main pecan repository.
+ When finished create a pull request from your branch to the main Simple-Static-Website repository.